-When writing in HTML, the <object> tag is a block element used to designate an object embedded into a web page.
-It is useful for adding plugin handled resources such as Java applets, Flash, PDF, and ActiveX as well as audio and video.
-Similar to <iframe>, the <object> tag allows you to nest one web page within another.
+When writing in HTML, the <object> tag is a block element used to designate an object embedded in to a web page.
+It is useful for adding plugin handled resources such as Java applets, Flash, PDF, and ActiveX and audio and video.
+Similar to <iframe>, the <object> tag lets you nest one web page within another.

-The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.
+The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.

-Tip: The <param> tag may be used to pass parameters to a plugin that has been embedded using the <object> tag.
+The <param> tag may be used to pass parameters to a plugin that is embedded using the <object> tag.